 Tonight’s full moon marks the real Easter, which, before Christianity, used to be celebrated on the first full moon after the Spring Equinox on March 21st.

-In this video I explain how the origins of the festival of Easter go back as far as the most ancient dragon lore, which existed long before Christianity.
+In this article and video, I explain how the origins of the festival of Easter go back as far as the most ancient dragon lore, which existed long before Christianity.

 Those dragon teachings in themselves make up a deep esoteric metaphor for the knowledge of how to bring the heavens down to the Earth.

 The shamanic knowledge of the technology for this is buried deep in the cognitive permaculture of all of us humans on the planet.
-We only can’t recognise it because it has been concreted over by the dogmas of innumerable religions over more than a thousand years.
-But here in Avalon, some of us have been taking a sledgehammer to that concrete.
+We only can’t recognise it because its portal has been concreted over by the dogmas of innumerable religions over more than a thousand years.
+But as some of you will know, with my books, articles and videos.
+I’ve been taking a sledgehammer to that concrete.

-So you can either listen to my talk here, or carry on and read it in this article.
+So you’re welcome to listen to my talk here, or carry on and read it in this article.

-So if you’re sitting comfortably, we need to go back in time, and we pick up this story at the teachings of the ancient Mysteries, which were practised all around the Mediterranean thousands of years before Christianity.It’s clear from studying their myths that the wise sages and mages of old knew how to bring down the heavens to the Earth.
+WE NEED TO GO BACK IN TIME, and pick up this story from the teachings of the ancient Mysteries, which were practised all around the Mediterranean thousands of years before Christianity.It’s clear from studying their myths that the wise sages and mages of old knew how to bring down the heavens to the Earth.
 This is because they were adepts in the Mysteries of Time and Space.
 They had the knowledge of the sacred measurements that give life and movement to the cosmos and that find their alchemical expression in every living thing, including man.